 (2) When it is stated in the Eurocodes that a design and assessment situation is not covered by the partial safety factor design format, the reference period and the associated target reliability values should be defined.

-NOTE 1 The target values of reliability index β for the 1-year (β1) and 50-year (β50) reference periods for fundamental and fatigue design situations in ULS for structures included in the scope of Annexes A.1 and A.2 are given in Table C.3, unless the National Annex gives different values for use in a country.
+NOTE 1 The target values of reliability index β for the 1-year (β1) and 50-year (β50) reference periods for fundamental and fatigue design situations in ULS for structures included in the scope of Annexes A.1 and A.2 are given in Table C.3 (NDP), unless the National Annex gives different values for use in a country.

-NOTE 2 The partial factors given in Annexes A.1 and A.2 are expected to lead to a structure with a reliability index β50 greater than the values given in Table C.3 for a 50-year reference period.
+NOTE 2 The partial factors given in subclauses A.1 and A.2 are expected to lead to a structure with a reliability index β50 greater than the values given in Table C.3 for a 50-year reference period.

-Table C.3 (NDP) — Target values for reliability index β for different consequence classes (for fundamental and fatigue design situations in ULS) relevant to structures in the scope of Annexes A.1 and A.2
+Table C.3 (NDP) — Target values for reliability index β for different consequence classes (for fundamental and fatigue design situations in ULS) relevant to structures in the scope of Annex subclauses A.1 and A.2